ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 The Canadian Tiger Swallowtails host trees, aspen, birch, and black cherry, are early successional species in Massachusetts, re-growing quickly after a site has been cleared or burned, but then giving way to other tree species of the mature forest.
 As noted, Canadian Tiger Swallowtail may benefit from some limited forest clearing, and it likes dirt roads.
 It is not a species of mature, closed-canopy forests, so as re-growing forests have matured in many areas, habitat may have been lost.
 The Canadian's preferred habitat is open areas, lightly used roadsides, woodland edges, and streamsides.

-Like the Eastern Tiger Swallowtail, the Canadian is “very fond of assembling in companies around spots of moist earth or on the edge of pools by the roadside after a rain (Scudder 1899: 1295)
+Like the Eastern Tiger Swallowtail, the Canadian is “very fond of assembling in companies around spots of moist earth or on the edge of pools by the roadside after a rain" (Scudder 1899: 1295).

 Relative Abundance Today

 The two tiger swallowtail species were not distinguished during the 1986-90 MAS Atlas, so comparisons with those years are not possible.
-And in MBC records, there is uncertainty about identification, so that reports of sighting frequencies are not very meaningful.
-However, the number of Canadians reported per total trip reports has increased greatly between 2000 and 2009.
+And in MBC records, there is uncertainty about identification, so that reports of sighting frequencies or trends are not very meaningful.
+However, the number of Canadians reported per total trip reports increased greatly between 2000 and 2009.

 State Distribution and Locations

-Map 4: MBC Sightings by Town, 1993-2009
+Map 4: BOM-MBC Sightings by Town, 1993-2013

-Locations which have been especially productive for this species are Mount Greylock (max 235 on 6/5/1999, T. Gagnon); Pittsfield (max.
+Locations which have been especially productive for this species are Mount Greylock (max 235 on 6/5/1999, T. Gagnon; also 157 on 5/29/2012, T. Gagnon); Pittsfield (max.
 45 on 6/4/2009, B. Spencer); Peru (max.
-38 on 6/12/2009, B. Spencer); Lee October Mountain SF (max.
-5 on 7/10/1999, T. Dodd and B. Cassie); and Petersham Tom Swamp (max.
-12 on 5/31/2006, B. Benner et al.).
+38 on 6/12/2009, B. Spencer); Lee/Washington October Mountain SF (max.
+5 on 7/10/1999, T. Dodd and B. Cassie); Petersham Tom Swamp (max.
+45 on 5/27/2012, T. Gagnon et al.); and Windsor Notchview (max.
+5 on 6/8/2011, B. Spencer).

 Broods and Flight Time